dudung/soal/_posts/phys/2020-10-13-work-energy-theorem.md

 2. Show how to obtain Eqn. \eqref{eqn:wet-theorem-proof-kinematics} from Eqn. \eqref{eqn:wet-theorem}.

 ## Quiz
 Suppose that there is a particle with mass $m = 2 \ \rm kg$ moving on a horizontal surface with coefficient of kinetic friction 0.1.
 It has initial velocity of $5 \ \rm m/s$ and a constant force $F_1 = 4 \ \rm N$ parallel to the surfrace and in the direction of the velocity is always applied to the particle.
-Find particle final velocity using (a) dynamics and then kinematics, (b) work-energy theorem, and (c) compare number of steps required to solve the problem.
+Find particle final velocity using (a) dynamics and then kinematics, (b) work-energy theorem, and (c) compare number of steps required to solve the problem and discuss which one is preferable.

 ## References